in28minutes/in28minutes.com/flashcard-java-oops-1.md

     description: OOPS stands for Object-Oriented Programming System.
   - title: More on OOPs
     description: Object-oriented programming paradigm which models real-world entities as objects.
-  - title: Concatenating strings
+  - title: building blocks of OOP
-    description: You can use the + operator to concatenate two strings.
+    description: In Java, the basic building blocks of OOP are classes and objects.
-  - title: Important String methods
+  - title: Java Classes
-    description: Here are some important methods that you might use when working with strings in Java
+    description: Java classes are templates for creating objects
-  - title: charAt(int index)
+  - title: Java Objects
-    description: Returns the character at the specified index in the string.
+    description: Java objects are instances of a class
   - title: length()
     description: Returns the length of the string.
   - title: substring(int startIndex, int endIndex)